 Can you change?

-This week I’m honored to host two of our clients as we discuss the challenges in understanding the Voice-of-the-Customer in a B2B2C environment.
-You can register to watch that discussion here and ask some questions on coming up with unique solutions for our clients’ needs.
+This week I was honored to host two of our clients as we discussed the challenges in understanding the Voice-of-the-Customer in a B2B2C environment.
+Now on-demand, watch that discussion here and discover unique solutions for our clients’ needs.

 At QuestionPro, we work on what we believe in.
 Schedule a demo with Ken and discover how to boost customer loyalty and collect valuable consumer insights through our CX survey and analytics management platform.